RECIPES FOR YOUR RUNNER BEANS

 Add the runner beans into the pan with the onions, stir well for 30 seconds and serve as soon as possible.

+A Keema curry is basically a minced meat curry which uses lamb or beef.
+In India they would use only a small portion of meat but lots of vegetables.
+The choice of vegetables would consist of whatever was available from the local market.
 Often this would be peas although chopped runner beans would make a delicious alternative.
 The curry should be slightly drier than a normal curry and not sloppy.
 This would be a mild dish in order to let the spices, meat and vegetables shine through.
-Our favourite recipe for keema curry can be found here.
+Our favourite recipe for keema curry can be foundhere.

 RUNNER BEAN CURRY